pikakid98/decluttertube/README.md

 `NoLogo` Removes the YouTube logo from the website.
 If for whatever reason you want that

-`DenerdPanel` Removes all debugging features from YouTube's right click menu
+`DenerdPanel` Removes all debugging features from YouTube's right click menu [[Known to cause issues] *6](https://github.com/Git-Pikakid98/decluttertube#6)

 `NoPanel` Removes the right click panel from the YouTube player.
 Loop controls now require an extra right click.
-Using this in conjunction with "DenerdPanel" is redundant
+Using this in conjunction with "DenerdPanel" is redundant [[Known to cause issues] *6](https://github.com/Git-Pikakid98/decluttertube#6)

 `NoCopyright` Removes the copyrighted music card from the description (No, This filter does NOT make you exempt from copyright infringement)